-- 1. Application for Graduate Admission - 2.
-9-hour Transfer of Credit Policy Agreement - 3.
-Official transcript(s) of all credit earned - 4.
-Résumé - 5.
-Two recommendations - 6.
-After application students need to schedule a meeting with the Director of the HIM Graduate Programs to complete a tentative Plan of Study.
-Upon admission to the graduate program, the finalized Plan of Study will be placed on file with the Graduate Office and HIM Graduate Director. - 7.
+- 1. Official transcript(s) of all credit earned - 2.
+Résumé - 3.
+Two recommendations - 4.
+After submitting an application students need to schedule a meeting with the Director of the HIM Graduate Programs to complete a tentative Plan of Study.
+Upon admission to the graduate program, the finalized Plan of Study will be placed on file with the Graduate Office and HIM Graduate Director. - 5.
 Students must be admitted to SWOSU, have applied to the M.S.
-(Health Informatics & Information Management) Degree Program, and completed an M.S.
-(HIIM) Plan of Study before you can enroll in any courses.
+(Health Information Management) Degree Program, and completed an M.S.
+(HIM) Plan of Study before you can enroll in any courses.

-COURSE WORK REQUIREMENTS All M.S. students must complete all required course work below

-I. Core Courses - Required for completion of the MHIIM Program (30 hours) HIM 5233 Corporate Compliance and Quality Data Management in Heal Corporate Compliance and Quality Data Management in Healthcare HIM5243Healthcare Informatics Research MethodsHIM5253Legal and Privacy Issues in Health InformaticsHIM5263Healthcare Vocabularies and Clinical Terminologies Healthcare Informatics Research Methods Legal and Privacy Issues in Health Informatics Healthcare Vocabularies and Clinical Terminologies HIM 5273 Data Integrity, Data Mining & Healthcare Data Warehousing HIM 5283 Healthcare Decision Support Systems HIM 5303 Project, Financial, IT Vendor Management in Healthcare HIM 5323 IT Ethics and Security IT Ethics and Security HIM 5333 Healthcare Strategic Planning HIM 5293 Healthcare Professional Leadership
+COURSE WORK REQUIREMENTS All M.S. students must complete all required course work below т D I. Core Courses - Required for completion of the MHIIM Program (36 hours) HIM 5213 Healthcare Information Management HIM 5233 Corporate Compliance and Quality Data Management in Healthcare HIM 5243 Healthcare Informatics Research Methods HIM 5253 Legal and Privacy Issues in Health Informatics HIM 5263 Healthcare Vocabularies and Clinical Terminologies HIM 5283 Healthcare Decision Support Systems HIM 5323 Enterprise Information Management & Governance HIM 5333 Healthcare Strategic Planning HIM 5293 Healthcare Professional Leadership